-Yet, we also know that mental health responders or other professionals don't typically identify many survivors who need care for various reasons.
-Survivors also don't usually present themselves for assessment until long after the precipitating event, the media attention and the financial support have gone.
+We also know that for a variety of reasons, many survivors are not identified as needing mental health care nor do they present themselves for assessment until long after the precipitating event, the media attention, and the financial support have gone.
 Pre-existing conditions, cultural awareness and understanding of mental health, access to health and mental health services, and the extent of the disaster are also factors that come into play in understanding the impact of a disaster on someone.
-Since each person has a unique starting point and different social and community safety nets, the same disaster will affect each person differently.
+Since each person has a unique starting point and different social and community safety net, the same disaster will affect each person differently.
 For someone who was already dealing with mental health issues, a disaster may be the final straw that puts them over the edge and makes it impossible for them to cope with their current circumstances.